-The economic challenges of the past few years and increased scrutiny of nonprofit organizations has required the nonprofit sector to demonstrate more fully the merits of its financial accounting and the ethical management of charitable donations.
+The economic challenges of the past several years and increased scrutiny of nonprofit organizations has required the nonprofit sector to demonstrate more fully the merits of its financial accounting and the ethical management of charitable donations.

 The National Council of Nonprofits provides a concise statement about the situation we face today.